Science Jamboree Project

 "Loved planning then seeing outcome, was enjoyable."
 (Y3 student volunteer)

-Most students will form teams that take responsibility for one 45 minute session which is delivered five times at the Jamboree.
-The teams project-manage the design of a safe session that meets a strict brief for young people based on the badge requirements.
-The teams can choose to design their own activity or to run an activity which has already been planned out.
-Once chosen, they either create an activity plan, a risk assessment and a leaflet for the young people to take home or use an existing pack which contains all of these.
+Most students will form teams that take responsibility for one 45 minute session which is delivered six times at the Jamboree.
+The teams project manage the design of a safe session that meets a strict brief for young people.
+The team must create an activity plan, risk assessment, leaflet for leaders to use in their sections, organise equipment, control a budget and of course deliver the session.

 The students have the opportunity to work with a staff mentor which widens their network across the university.
-They will have access to an exclusive VITAL module and receive safeguarding and scientific communication training before working with the young visitors.
+They will have access to an exclusive VITAL module and receive safeguarding training before working with the young visitors.